dc-js/dc.js/web/docs/api-latest.md

 default filter printer `dc.printers.filter` that provides simple printing support for both single value and ranged filters.

+#### .controlsUseVisibility
+If set, use the `visibility` attribute instead of the `display` attribute, for less disruption to layout.
+Default: true.

 #### .turnOnControls() & .turnOffControls()
 Turn on/off optional control elements within the root element. dc currently supports the following html control elements.